Trump promises 25% tariff on Mexico and Canada, extra 10% tariff on China

 “Representatives of China told me that they would institute their maximum penalty, that of death, for any drug dealers caught doing this but, unfortunately, they never followed through, and drugs are pouring into our country, mostly through Mexico, at levels never seen before,” Trump said.

-During his election campaign, Trump pledged to impose tariffs of 60 percent or more on imports on Chinese goods and suggested he could impose a tariff of 200 percent or higher on vehicles imported from Mexico.
+Trump’s proposals would have potentially enormous ramifications for international trade and would cast doubt on the future of the US-Mexico-Canada Agreement he signed into law during his first term, though the Republican has made similar threats in the past without following through.

+Trump’s pick for treasury secretary, Scott Bessent, has described tariffs as a “useful tool” for strengthening the president’s hand with other countries.

-Many economists have warned that Trump’s proposals for broad-based tariffs would raise the cost of everyday items in the US and dampen global growth.
+Numerous economists have warned that Trump’s proposals for broad-based tariffs would raise the cost of everyday items in the US and dampen global growth.

 Trump’s supporters have argued that tariffs will encourage the return of manufacturing jobs from overseas and give his administration greater leverage to extract more favourable trade deals from other countries.